-“Now into its fifth year, the Top 100 celebrates the cities’ most influential people.
+According to Fairfax, “Now into its fifth year, the Top 100 celebrates the cities’ most influential people.
 From actors to activists, scientists to sports stars and chefs to CEOs, the Top 100 will have changed Sydney and Melbourne in some way in 2011 — whether it’s by making a difference in their field, setting a trend or contributing above and beyond what is expected of them.”

 I am truly honoured to be on the list, which also celebrates names such as Cadel Evans, David Manne and Ruslan Kogan.
 What was awesome too was seeing friends like Chantelle Baxter and other social entrepreneurs fill up the spots, putting faces to the voice of an entire generation of young people dedicated to making this world a better place.